makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 This tutorial involves a fictional online course platform that offers free 14-day trials.
 The website owner wants to prevent trial users from registering several accounts with multiple emails and extending their trials indefinitely.

-Start with the existing sample registration form provided by FingerprintJS called [multiple-signup-demo](https://github.com/fingerprintjs/multiple-signup-demo).
+Start with the existing sample registration form provided by Fingerprint called [multiple-signup-demo](https://github.com/fingerprintjs/multiple-signup-demo).

 Run `git checkout` against the `initial-project-setup` branch: